plforacle/mysql-ai-chatbot-rag/build-chatbot/build-chatbot.md

       Implementation details:
       - Add session initialization in chat_handler.php
       - Create a conversation history array structure with system, user, and assistant messages
-      - Include the conversation history in each API request to OpenAI
+      - Include the conversation history in each API request to MySQL AI
       - Update the system prompt to instruct the AI to remember user information
       - Add a clear_history action to reset the conversation when "New Chat" is clicked